Sheepolution/love-docs-bot/README.md

 [Invite the bot](https://discord.com/api/oauth2/authorize?client_id=855477819848392734&permissions=18432&scope=bot)

 ### How to use
-Use `love>docs [query]` to search for APIs.
+Use `love>api [query]` to search through the LOVE and Lua API.
 You can edit your message to update the bot's message.

 ### Mod Commands
 `love>prefix [prefix]`